-The analysis for 2017-2018 reveals the COUN Program is achieving continuity and consistency in preparing and training students for field experience coursework.
+In Fall 2018 and Spring 2019, 100% of students earned a grade of "B" or above in field experience hours.
+The analysis for Fall 2018 and Spring 2019 reveals the COUN Program is achieving continuity and consistency in preparing and training students for field experience coursework.
 Faculty are applying the designated CACREP standards in a defined and systematic manner that enhances student learning.
-For two academic years (i.e., 2016-2017, 2017-2018)

-students in the COUN Program have met the benchmark of the SLO.
+For three academic years (i.e., 2016-2017, 2017-2018, 2018-2019) students in the COUN Program have met the benchmark of the SLO.
 This is a significant benchmark and one the faculty rigorously uphold.
-Because of the nature of counseling and potential harm that may come to clients because of incompetent counselors, enrollment in field experience courses is a selective process that requires the student to demonstrate proficiency in prerequisite courses.
+Because of the nature of counseling and potential harm that may come to clients as a result of incompetent counselors, enrollment in field experience courses is a selective process that requires the student to demonstrate proficiency in prerequisite courses.
 Students who are not able to meet these standards are placed on remediation plans, counseled into other programs of interest, or dismissed from the program.
 Therefore, the COUN faculty believe the processes by which students qualify for field experiences are a necessary and integral part of maintaining this benchmark, supporting student learning and upholding the integrity of the program.
 These processes are outlined in the Recommendation section below.